pingcap/docs-tidb-operator/en/restore-from-s3.md

 This document describes how to restore the TiDB cluster data backed up using TiDB Operator in Kubernetes.
 For the underlying implementation, [`Lightning`](https://pingcap.com/docs/stable/how-to/get-started/tidb-lightning/#tidb-lightning-tutorial) is used to perform the restoration.

-The restoration method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
+The restore method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.

 This document shows an example in which the backup data stored in the specified path on the S3-compatible storage is restored to the TiDB cluster.